 - To follow certain Twitter feeds for people or terms

 Since words have different meanings to people, there may be problems with some of the initial feeds you set in Google Reader.
 It may take time to determine whether the inquiries you set are returning useful information.
-Overall, this is a "must use" for anyone who wants to be a leader in their industry.
+Overall, this is a "must use" for anyone in the construction and green building industry.